Exclude Rules

 • a comment line beginning with #, also ignored

-Each rule line begins with a rule type followed by a rule pattern.
 The rule type can be a single letter up to the full name of the rule type.
 So the exclude rule type can be abbreviated as e, ex, exc, etc. There are 4 rule types, explained below.
-Each rule pattern following the rule type describes a filename or pathname to be excluded.
+The rule pattern follows the rule type and describes a filename or pathname to be excluded.
 Every rule line must have both a rule type and rule pattern with the exception of a rule line beginning with /.
 This is a shorthand for the x rule type to allow using absolute pathnames, perhaps from the find command, as exclude rules.

-HashBackup has very efficient wildcard support and exclude files containing thousands of rules, even with wildcards, will not cause performance issues.
-Sites often uses automated tools to generate exclude rules or share exclude files between multiple users, causing very large lists of exclude rules.
+HashBackup is very efficient with exclude wildcards.
+Exclude files containing thousands of rules, even with wildcards, will not cause performance issues.
+Sites often use automated tools to generate exclude rules or share exclude files between multiple users, so an exclude file can become quite large.

 Initial Exclude File

-When a backup directory is created with hb init, a default rule file is also created.
+When a backup directory is created with hb init, a default rule file is created.
 This file is system-specific for the Mac and Linux and contains 10-15 rules that apply to those systems.
-If the exclude file is every deleted, the backup command will install a new default rule file.
-To have no exclusions, use an empty rule file or one with only comments.
+If the exclude file is deleted, the backup command will install a new default rule file.
+For no exclusions, use an empty rule file or one with only comments.

 Example Exclude File (Linux):